Change the Course of History in

 If the players cannot agree upon which side they will play, then

-they will bid for the chance to play the preferred side.
+they will bid to play the preferred side.

-Players roll one die and the higher roll wins the right to
+Players roll one die and the higher roll starts the bidding.

 Player #1 rolls a 5, Player #2 rolls a 3.
 Player #1 starts the